Hillsborough County Sheriff's Office: Demographics

 The Hillsborough County Sheriff's Office has approximately 2,067 deputies.
 Law Enforcement is made up of approximately 1,254 deputies, and Detention is made up of approximately 813 deputies.

 As of 2020, law enforcement was 71.4% white, 8.5% black, 15.6% Hispanic, 1.4% Asian, 0.9% native and 2.3% other.
 Detention was 56.3% white, 18.9% black, 21.6% Hispanic, 1.7% Asian, 0.5% native and 0.9% other.

 Overall racial demographics in 2020 for all deputies was 65.5% white, 12.6% black, 17.9% Hispanic, 1.5% Asian, 0.7% native and 1.7% other.

 Law Enforcement has 207 females, and detention has 150 females.

 Rank structure

-Patrol services
+Patrol Services

 The Department of Patrol Services consists of five district offices serving different geographical areas of unincorporated Hillsborough County.
 Patrol services are overseen by a Colonel.
 Each District is commanded by a Major.
 Patrol squads consist of a Sergeant, Corporal and Deputies.
 Two squads patrol each district and are overseen by a Lieutenant.

 Each district is assigned traffic enforcement squads, detectives, and street level crimes squads.
 In 2018, the Sheriff's Office implemented a DUI squad which operate on a county wide level.

-District I is responsible for northern Hillsborough, District II for eastern Hillsborough, District III for western Hillsborough, District IV for southern Hillsborough and District V for central Hillsborough.
-Patrol service the following unincorporated census-designated places.
+District I is responsible for northern Hillsborough, District II eastern, District III western, District IV southern and District V central.
+Patrols service the following unincorporated census-designated places.